 This isn’t necessarily a negative but with Solidoodle sprouting marketing spiel about the Solidoodle 4 being the easiest in the range to use, seems somewhat misplaced.
-Tinkerers who appreciate the process of fine-tuning a machine will have a great time but first-timers attracted to the bright lights of home 3D printing are in for a bit of a wake-up call.
+Tinkerers who appreciate the process of fine-tuning a machine will have an amazing time but first-timers attracted to the bright lights of home 3D printing are in for a bit of a wake-up call.

 Another contentious point was the new spool holder which was supposed to confine feeding issues to the past.
 In reality, the new mechanism is an improvement but brings with it a host of new problems namely due to the rod being smaller than the hole in a filament cartridge; this means the cartridge can shift horizontally causing a fair few tangles during our tests and, if left unattended, could result in failed prints.

 The Solidoodle suspended operations back in 2016, and as such, there is no official vetted after sales support or warranty request system in place.
-Specific retailers may offer alternatives support options so best to check directly with them at the time of purchase.
+Specific retailers might offer alternative support options so best to check directly with them at the time of purchase.

 The Solidoodle 4 is unquestionably an improvement on the Solidoodle 3, but in our eyes is more of a Solidoodle 3 2.0 or 3S rather than meriting a numerical jump.
 The changes are good but aren’t enough to pique our appreciation of this printer as anything more than respectable both in terms of build and performance.